top of page

 Midazolam results in significant behavioral side effects, including anger and inconsolability in up to 12% of patients, usually in the post-procedural time,” Dr. Blumberg says.
 “When this occurs it is problematic for the patient, family and staff.
 In my experience, however, in such a situation, parents are still satisfied that the child received sedation for the VCUG in spite of the adverse effect.”

-“Conscious sedation utilizing either midazolam or inhaled nitrous oxide has been shown to be safe and to reduce distress in children undergoing VCUG without compromising the procedure results.”
-Dr. Blumberg confirms.
+“Conscious sedation utilizing either midazolam or inhaled nitrous oxide has been shown to be safe and to reduce distress in children undergoing VCUG without compromising the procedure results," Dr. Blumberg says.
 “The patients achieve sedation, but are awake and able to respond to questions and to void.”

 “Both midazolam and nitrous oxide meet these criteria to varying degrees,” Dr. Blumberg says.
 She uses both extensively, but favors nitrous oxide as her first choice for VCUG sedation.
 Midazolam, she explains, is her second choice.

-“I am offering sedation to more and more patients for VCUG and their parents seem grateful,” Dr. Blumberg concludes.
+"I am offering sedation to more and more patients for VCUG and their parents seem grateful," Dr. Blumberg says.

-The good news is this: there is increasing knowledge that patient distress is real and can affect future medical procedures.
-“Parents want us to alleviate the child’s distress during this procedure, and safe resources are available to me for sedation,” Dr. Blumberg explains.
+“Parents want us to alleviate the child’s distress during this procedure, and safe resources are available to me for sedation,” Dr. Blumberg says.

 Join the Unsilenced Movement